-Not much thought is given to our gutters when running around trying to keep everything else functional, especially during the off seasons like winter and summer.
+Not much thought is given to our gutters when running around trying to keep everything else functional, especially during the off-seasons like winter and summer.
 But they endure a lot of weight and freezing temperatures during the winter, making it extremely difficult to continue draining water away from the property.
 If not, both snow and ice will accumulate within the gutters, contributing to roof leaks and even basement flooding, causing extensive water damage over time.

 Even gutters that are maintained can still experience issues such as ice buildup, icicles, and ice dams.
 While they look pretty, they contribute to significant structural damage to your home.